WallStreetMojo

 #1 – Building of Wealth and Growth

-The investors should find and chalk out a plan that suits them the best as per their earning capacity so that over time the amount invested grows, compounds, and builds in more wealth.
+The investors should find and chalk out a plan that suits them the best as per their earning capacity so that the amount invested grows, compounds, and builds in more wealth over time.

 #2 – Fighting Inflation

-If the amount is not invested, due to inflation, there is a decline in the purchasing power of money, and hence over a period of time, we tend to lose money.
+If the amount is not invested due to inflation, there is a decline in the purchasing power of money; hence, over some time, we tend to lose money.
 To prevent this from happening, we should invest money at a rate higher than the inflation rate in the economy.

 #3 – Tax Reduction and Savings

-A few investments like government bonds, local authority bonds offer tax deductions and hence result in savings.
+A few investments, like government bonds and local authority bonds, offer tax deductions, resulting in savings.

 #4 – Meeting Financial Goals and Objectives

-Every entity, an individual, would have some goals and objectives about financial performance and wealth creation.
-Like an individual would have a goal to buy a house, a car, jewelry, etc. which would be possible only when there is money available to him in the form of investments.
+Every entity, an individual, would have some goals and objectives for financial performance and wealth creation.
+An individual would have a goal to buy a house, a car, jewelry, etc., which would be possible only when money is available to him in the form of investments.

 #5 – Cash Inflows even when there are no earnings